 Skip to content

-TELO E-Truck: Redefining Design Norms For Urban EVs
+TELO E-Truck: Revolutionizing Urban EVs

 Meet Forrest North, TELO's CTO, and Jason Marks, the CEO, the inventive minds revolutionizing the electric pickup landscape.
 Their company, TELO, is all about defying the norm, especially when it comes to size.